john-franti/labs_to_redux/README.md

-## SWBATS

-* Explain the difference between imperative and declarative programming
-* Differentiate between presentational(dumb) and container(smart) components
-* Instantiate state in and out of the constructor
-* Trigger rerenders by calling `setState`
-* Manipulate the DOM by changing values in state
-* Create event handler callbacks that manipulate state
-* Write fully controlled forms

 # React Best Practices

 > Note: There's more here than can be covered in the time allotted.
 Focus on what makes a good component and the refactoring exercise.